What happens when you bring startup culture - hackers, hipsters & hustlers - into a large enterprise?

 The INVESTMENT initiatives give startups a faster start and a better trajectory.
 The investment of time and personal networks, in addition to funding, better aligns the interests of the startup founders and Kickstart.
 We are creating what we believe will be the case studies that help more people understand what drives innovation in emerging markets such as the Philippines (we cannot replicate Silicon Valley, but must build our own innovation community appropriate to the characteristics and capabilities of the Philippines).
 More importantly, we believe that we are building success stories that will inspire future generations -- founders and corporates alike -- to collaborate for mutual gain.

-And while Kickstart is less than 12 month old, we do look to yielding a financial return on the investments in 5 years or so.
+We look to yielding a financial return on the investments in 5 years or so.
 Ultimately, the measurable economic value -- whether in shareholder dividends, firm value, succeeding funding rounds or a liquidity event; or macroeconomic measures such as companies started, revenue generated and employment created -- will demonstrate that Kickstart's corporate incubation is driving innovation, that in turn creates value for the Philippines as a whole, as well as for Globe and Kickstart Ventures.

 Kickstart itself is the result of a series of experiments!

 - Co-organise Startup Weekend in your community.
 This isn't just about "sponsoring" it, ie handing a cheque; this actually requires rolling up sleeves and immersing in all the activities, talking to as many startup founders and aspiring founders or team members, as possible.